CoderHRXu/HRQRCodeScanTool/README.md

 # HRQRCodeScanTool

+## Summary
-HRQRCodeScanTool is a lightweight, high cohesion, low couplingpure, Swift tool for QRcode scan.
+HRQRCodeScanTool is a lightweight, high cohesion, low couplingpure, pure-Swift tool for QRcode scan.

+## Description
 This tool uses AVFoundation based on Swift4.1 API.
-It improves the reusability of the code and make the code be easy to maintain and extend in ViewControllers
+It improves the reusability of the code and make the code be easy to maintain and extend in ViewControllers.
+This tool support not only qrcode but also support .ean13 .ean8 .upce .code39 .code93 .code128 .code39Mod43.
+Don't run in simulator.

 ## Example